cockroachdb/docs/v20.2/admin-ui-sessions-page.md

 Session Age | Amount of time the session has been open.
 Txn Duration | Amount of time the transaction has been active, if there is an open transaction.
 Statement Age | Amount of time the SQL statement has been active, if there is an active statement.
-Memory Usage | Amount of memory currently allocated to this session / maximum amount of memory this session has ever allocated.
+Memory Usage | Amount of memory currently allocated to this session / maximum amount of memory this session has ever been allocated.
 Statement | Active SQL statement.
-If more than one statement is active, the most recent statement is shown.<br><br>
+If more than one statement is active, the most recent statement is shown.
 Actions | Options to terminate the active query and/or terminate the session.
-These require [`CANCELQUERY` permissions](authorization.html#assign-privileges).<br><br>**Terminate Statement:** Ends the SQL statement.
+These require the [`CANCELQUERY` role option](authorization.html#create-and-manage-users).<br><br>**Terminate Statement:** Ends the SQL statement.
 The session running this statement will receive an error.<br><br>**Terminate Session:** Ends the session.
 The client that holds this session will receive a "connection terminated" event.

 {{site.data.alerts.callout_success}}
 Sort by **Txn Duration** to display all active sessions at the top.